bra1nDump/ai-task-vscode/docs/backlog.md

 ## Uncategorized

+- Improve new line character usage across the code base.
+This will suck because we print many logs relying on \n.
+For now I will just fix the code that has to do with line splitting for range calculation because that definitely needs to be robust.
 - Content based matching has bugged out when there were multiple matches within the same file of the same string
 - Prevent starting a debug session if compilation failed.
 It's really annoying to accidentally tried debugging a simple compile error during runtime and not knowing about the compile error
 - Support source maps to jump from test stack traces directly to the file https://www.npmjs.com/package/source-map-support